EUR/USD 1.16440 ▲ +0.23%

 • Watch SARB MPC decisions — interest rate changes move ZAR pairs significantly

-• Use a trading journal from day one — our journal tool
+• Use a trading journal from day one — our journal template guide

 • Verify FSCA registration — legitimate brokers should be searchable on the FSCA register